Ah, social media. What would the world be like without it?

 What if you connected with top influencers and paid them to promote your products on camera?
 People would see their favorite creators using new products and talking positively about them.

-Influencers do what they’re name suggests – they influence others to try what they’re doing, wearing or promoting.
+Influencers do what their name suggests – they influence others to try what they’re doing, wearing, or promoting.
 In fact, people seem to trust influencers more than what the companies say about their own products.

 If you want to start a marketing campaign on TikTok, try to approach it from one or both of these angles: